Blasanka/Blasanka/README.md

 Hi!
 I'm Asanka, a Software Engineer mostly working on mobile development and a lover of Flutter framework.
 I'm also in last year of my Bsc in Information Technology, and I'm from Sri Lanka.

-My keen is to learn new technologies and develop new ideas that help people and that makes me busy all the time.
-I'm looking forward to be ML Engineer when Im finish Bsc and start Msc.
+Learning new technologies, developing ideas and helping other programmers around the world is my pleasure.

 Languages that I'm having experience:

-- Dart.
+- Dart
-- Java.
+- Java
-- Kotlin.
+- Kotlin
-- Swift.
+- Swift
-- Javascript.
+- Javascript
-- Python.
+- Python
-- PHP.
+- PHP

-Looking forward to support you from knowledge or with a software solution because I am doing freelance project when I'm :free:
+Looking forward to support from knowledge or with a software solution. :free: